rails/rails/guides/source/working_with_javascript_in_rails.md

 #### form_with

 [`form_with`](http://api.rubyonrails.org/classes/ActionView/Helpers/FormHelper.html#method-i-form_with)
 is a helper that assists with writing forms.
-By default, `form_with` considers that your form will be using Ajax ; you can opt-out by specifying the `:local` option.
+By default, `form_with` assumes that your form will be using Ajax.
+You can opt out of this behavior by passing the `:local` option `form_with`.

 ```erb
 <%= form_with(model: @article) do |f| %>